RezWaki/Sharp_Client/README.txt

 This is client library for Half-Life / Adrenaline Gamer mod Feel free to use it under AG because it contains all basic AG features

-To install it just extract all from archive into "valve" / "ag" folder, agree the replace if needed
+To install it just extract all from archive into "valve\cl_dlls" / "ag\cl_dlls" folder, agree the replace if needed

 You can set up this client via console commands, simply put them into your